sbernasek/flyeye/docs/source/start.rst

 Measurement data must be loaded as ``data.discs.Disc`` instances prior to analysis.
 Several important operations are automatically triggered upon instantiation of a ``Disc``:

 #.
-Each cell is assigned a developmental age based on its relative distance from the youngest R8 cell
+Each cell is assigned a developmental age based on its proximity to the furrow
 #.
 Expression levels are normalized against the level of the reporter used to mark cell nuclei
 #.
 The expression ratio between the two remaining reporters is evaluated
 #.
 Moving average expression trends are evaluated for each labeled cell type